blindsubmission1/PEAGNN/README.md

 ### Download the datasets
 #### MovieLens dataset

-Dataset will be downloaded during experiment execution and saved in ``graph_recsys_benchmark/checkpoint/data`` folder.
+Dataset will be downloaded during experiment execution and saved in [``experiments/checkpoint/data``](experiments/checkpoint/data) folder.
 No need to explicity download the dataset.
-Weights of trained Movielens-small dataset can be found [here](experiments/checkpoint/weights/Movielenslatest-small).
+Weights of pre-trained Movielens-small dataset can be found [here](experiments/checkpoint/weights/Movielenslatest-small).

 #### Yelp dataset

 Download the dataset via this [link](https://www.yelp.com/dataset/download) and save ``yelp_dataset.tar``  in the ``datasets/Yelp`` folder.
-Like MovieLens dataset, the extracted raw files will be saved in ``graph_recsys_benchmark/checkpoint/data`` folder during execution.
+Like MovieLens dataset, the extracted raw files will be saved in [``experiments/checkpoint/data``](experiments/checkpoint/data) folder during execution.

 ## Running the Code

-For training and testing PEAGNN and baseline models, pass the appropriate arguments to the ``experiments`` files.
+For training and testing PEAGNN and baseline models, pass the appropriate arguments to the [``experiments``](experiments) files.
-To reproduce the benchmark results for particular dataset, use the arguments as mentioned in ``experiments/scripts`` folder.
+To reproduce the benchmark results for particular dataset, use the arguments as mentioned in [``experiments/scripts``](experiments/scripts) folder.

 For instance, for training PEAGAT model on MovieLens-small dataset run the following command: